asikaria/AzSQL/README.md

 ## Todo:
+Will do these, based on need or requests.

 -  Support 'TOP n' in SQL, and translate that to 'take n' in Azure's URL parameter
 -  support datetime literals
 -  test all variations of numeric literals